rails/rails/guides/source/asset_pipeline.md

 managed this for you automatically, checking dependencies and loading everything in the correct order.

-With Propshaft, it doesn’t automatically understand these dependencies.
+Propshaft doesn’t automatically understand these dependencies.
 If you have files that depend on each other, you’ll need to manage the order in which they load by organizing the files yourself or making sure they’re included in the right sequence in your HTML or layout files.
 By specifying each file